 The regulations that govern regulatory approvals, pricing and reimbursement for new drugs vary widely from country to country.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
-As a result, we might obtain marketing approval for a drug candidate in a particular country, but then be subject to price regulations that delay our commercial launch of the drug candidate, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the drug candidates, even if our drug candidates obtain marketing approval.
+As a result, we might obtain marketing approval for a drug candidate in a particular country, but then be subject to price regulations that delay our commercial launch of the drug candidate, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the drug candidate in that country.
+Adverse pricing limitations may hinder our ability to recoup our investment in one or more drug candidates, even if our drug candidates obtain marketing approval.